-On November 3rd and 4th, 2016, Education Reimagined took our first true step toward a future we have been striving for since the launch of our vision in 2015—“In this future, the education system is structured with the learner at its center.”
+On November 3rd and 4th, 2016, Education Reimagined held its first SparkHouse convening.
+This was the organization’s first true step toward a future we’ve been striving for since the launch of our vision in 2015—“In this future, the education system is structured with the learner at its center.”

 What do you wish to see in this movement?